axibase/atsd/changelogs/2017_03/README.md

 ### Issue 3784

-If a SQL query returns millions of rows, it may be useful to split it into multiple queries.
+If a SQL query returns millions of rows, it can be useful to split it into multiple queries.
 This can be accomplished by including `${SPLIT_CONDITION}` in the query text and specifying multiple split conditions, one per line.

 ```sql
 SELECT tag, descriptor, zero, zero + span as maxvalue, engunits,